fizwidget/fizwidget.github.io/source/_posts/2014-07-05-functional-pipelines.markdown

 return youngest_ids
 ```

-Since then I've been exposed to functional programming.
-I'd now write something more like this:
+If you asked me today, I'd write something more like this:

 ``` ruby
 students.select  { |s| s.level == 1 }